Atrial fibrillation is a condition in which the

 addition, this arrhythmia can be associated with hemodynamic instability,

-tachycardia-induced cardiomyopathy, and systemic embolism.
+tachycardia-induced cardiomyopathy (deterioration of heart muscle tissue), and systemic embolism.

 Despite advances in its medical management over the past two decades, the prognosis of newly diagnosed patients - both in terms of heart failure